 2. Repurposing video content into a newsletter

 Building a newsletter is always a good idea if you have the resources.
-The bar to enter is low, there are decent tools with free plans such as Mailchimp or MailerLite, and it doesn’t necessarily require too much of your efforts.
+The bar to enter is low, there are decent tools with free plans such as Mailchimp or MailerLite, and it doesn’t necessarily require too much of your effort.
 Again, there are two main ways to repurpose video into a newsletter:

 - Use the information you share in the video and create a short summary you’ll share